haha-funny-lmao/immortalwrt-mt798x/README.md

   Note:
   - Do everything as an unprivileged user, not root, without sudo.
-  - Using CPUs based on other architectures should be fine to compile ImmortalWrt, but more hacks are needed - No warranty at all.
+  - Using CPUs based on other architectures should be fine to compile OpenWrt, but more hacks are needed - No warranty at all.
   - You must __not__ have spaces or non-ascii characters in PATH or in the work folders on the drive.
   - If you're using Windows Subsystem for Linux (or WSL), removing Windows folders from PATH is required, please see [Build system setup WSL](https://openwrt.org/docs/guide-developer/build-system/wsl) documentation.
   - Using macOS as the host build OS is __not__ recommended.
 No warranty at all.
 You can get tips from [Build system setup macOS](https://openwrt.org/docs/guide-developer/build-system/buildroot.exigence.macosx) documentation.